VEGOILS-Palm rises on stronger Chicago soyoil but easing exports cap gains

 JAKARTA, Nov 20 (Reuters) - Malaysian palm oil futures rose on Monday, supported by strength in Chicago soyoil, but gains were limited on strength in the Malaysian ringgit and as exports are seen easing.

-The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange rose 18 ringgit, or 0.46%, to 3,949 ringgit ($844.16) a metric ton by midday break.
+The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange rose 5 ringgit, or 0.13%, to 3,936 ringgit ($841.39) a metric ton at closing.

 "Bursa Malaysia CPO (crude palm oil) futures were seen trading higher following higher Chicago soyoil futures on Friday night and in today's Asian hours," said Anilkumar Bagani, commodity research head of Mumbai-based Sunvin Group.